iddan/react-spreadsheet/website/docs/usage.md

 ## Custom Columns and Rows

-The Spreadsheet component requires the `columnLabels` prop or the `rowLabels` prop which accepts array.
-If no `columnLabels` is passed, it defaults to alphabetical labels and if no `rowLabels` are passed it defaults to row index labels.
+The Spreadsheet component accepts the `columnLabels` or `rowLabels` props, both of which accept arrays.
+If no `columnLabels` are supplied, alphabetical labels are used, and row index labels are used if no `rowLabels` are passed.

 ```javascript
 import Spreadsheet from "react-spreadsheet";